Broadview Village – The Salvation Army

 Existing employees, please take advantage of the employee referral program.

-The program offers existing employees the opportunity to receive a financial award for referring a successful candidate to Broadview Village.
+The program offers existing employees the opportunity to receive a financial reward for referring a successful candidate to Broadview Village.

 To see all current career opportunities in The Salvation Army Canada, please click this link: Careers (salvationarmy.ca).